- Unit Code & NameBA3392B Eighth Century Prophetic Voices

 1. Demonstrate an understanding of the overall historical, political, and social framework of the Ancient Near East and the Eighth Century Prophets.

-2. Describe the major theological themes of the relevant prophets.
+2. Describe and analyse the major theological themes arising within the relevant prophetic materials.

-5. Relate the theological and hermeneutical implications of the Eighth Century Prophets to a contemporary context.
+4. Apply the theological and hermeneutical implications of Eighth Century prophetic voices to contemporary context.

 - Text Books

 To undertake this unit, you are required to have access to a copy of: